uwplse/pumpkin-pi/README.md

 One outstanding issue (an unimplemented optimization) has consequences for how we lift and unpack large constants compositionally.
 For now, for large constants, you should prefer lifting several times and then unpacking the result several times over iteratively lifting and unpacking.
 See [this issue](https://github.com/uwplse/ornamental-search/issues/44).

+There are also still some open questions about eta expansion and definitional equality.
+Practically, from a user's perspective, that means that lifting may sometimes fail with mysterious type errors for types that look almost but not quite correct.
+Rest assured, we are working on fixing this, or at the least understanding why it happens well enough to significantly improve error messaging and rule out invalid inputs.

 # Examples